NHSDigital/connecting-party-manager/infrastructure/terraform/locust/README.md

 ## 3. Start the Ec2 instances

-Navigate to this folder and do the following
+Navigate to the `infrastructure/terraform/locust` folder and do the following

 - Go to the SSO console and copy the MGMT key details (the section that gives you a bunch of export values)
 - Paste that into your terminal window